Rules of UMLMUN

 - Present and Voting - The delegation is present and will vote on all resolutions, the delegation does not reserve the right to abstain from voting.

-After the agenda is set, the chair will call for any delegates wishing to be on the speakers list.
+After the agenda is set, the chair will call for a motion to open the speakers list, this motion will be adopted automatically without a procedural vote.
+Any delegates wishing to be on the speakers list may motion to do so at this time.
 The topics will be dealt with in the order they were assigned.
 NOTE, when the speakers list is exhausted the matter must move to voting procedures.
 Delegates may be listed on the speakers list up to 2 times.
 Delegates may be added to the speakers list by:

 - Motioning the chair